7 Peter Lynch Rules I’m Using in 2025 (One Up on Wall Street Review)

 Lynch was obsessed with earnings, stating: "It's earnings that make stock prices go up."
 This could be absolutely critical for swing traders, especially around earnings seasons.

-If you see Kristjan Kullamägi’s trading setups - which I have explained in this video - one of the setups, called Episodic Pivot, is based on any good news hitting the stock.
+If you see Kristjan Kullamägi’s trading setups, one of the setups, called Episodic Pivot, is based on any good news hitting the stock.
 Most times, this good news comes in the form of better-than-expected earnings or an increase in earnings guidance by the management.
 These episodic pivots go on to be super-performers for weeks and months together.

 Lynch's key insight: "Over the long haul, it's impossible for a stock to go up if the company's earnings don't go up."
 For swing traders, this means focusing on: